-That said, regardless of how hungry you might be, sometimes it is impossible to finish all the cooked meat.
+Regardless of how hungry you might be, sometimes it is impossible to finish all the cooked meat you make at dinnertime!
 We often tend to cook and smoke more raw meat than required, which then results in unexpected leftovers.

 If you want to find answers to all your burning questions, you will have to dig into this article.
 So, without further ado, read on.

 Be the first to find out about product deals, discounts, new product reviews and BBQ recipes!

 What is the Shelf Life of Smoked Meat?

 As per the basics, smoked meat can last for up to four days in a fridge.
 But that means you will have to place it in the fridge within two hours after cooking it.

 Moreover, if you want to freeze your smoked meat for more than a month, either wrap it in aluminum foil or place it in an airtight vacuum sealer.
 The vacuum packing keeps the meat fresh for a long time.
 But how long exactly?

 How Long Does Smoked Meat Stay Edible in a Vacuum Sealer?